Marina Vlady – Russian Frenchwoman

 Then she had a love affair with handsome Marlon Brando.

 The beautiful girl had a lot of fans, famous directors Orson Welles and Jean-Luc Godard made a marriage proposal.
 But she chose Robert Hossein, an unknown actor and film director with Russian roots.
 When they got married Marina was only 17 years old.
-They were one of the most beautiful couple of French cinema.
+They were one of the most beautiful couples of French cinema.
 Vlady gave birth to two sons Igor and Pierre.
+By the way, Hossein is known for the role of Joffrey de Peyrac in Angelica.

 But after some time their marriage broke up, and Vlady married ex-pilot and owner of the airline in Africa Jean-Claude Brouillet.
 She gave birth to a son named Vladimir.